sipark5340/PathDeep/README.md

 # PathDeep

-PathDeep is a deep neural network that has biological functional links between gene nodes and pathway nodes, and discriminates cancer and normal tissue.
+PathDeep is a deep neural network that has biological functional links between gene nodes and pathway nodes which discriminates cancer from normal tissues.
+The overall scheme of the PathDeep is emphasized in the following figure:

-#####
+More detailed explaination of the PathDeep can be found in the manuscript.

 # Data explanation